Opinions, suggestions, recommendations or ideas found on our site are applied at your own risk.

 Open the Task Manager and see what, if anything, is consuming a lot of the processor cycles and end the task/process.
 More on that here.

-Mouse and/or keyboard will not respond - Yep!
-It's truly locked up
+Mouse and/or keyboard will not respond

-If you cannot move the mouse or open the Start menu, the computer (OS) is actually locked up and you will have no alternative other than holding the power button until it shuts off.
+If you cannot move the mouse or open the Start menu, the computer (OS) may* actually locked up and you will have no alternative other than holding the power button until it shuts off.
 Doing that will of course discard any unsaved items and it is also very hard on the computer's drive.
 Hard power off is always the last thing you want to do!
 See drive failures.

 If on restarting the computer quickly locks up again, there are many reasons but two common problems: